onaio/fhir-web/packages/inventory/README.md

 ### Inventory Add/Edit form

-Use this component to create a view for adding a new inventory item or editting an existing inventory item
+Use this component to create a view for adding a new inventory item or editing an existing inventory item

 ![Add inventory form](public/assets/img/add-inventory.png)